 I opened the door and looked at the clock.
 6:05am.
 Thanks for that.
 He hopped into bed and snuggled down, snoring away in an instant.
 The cheek.
 I fell back asleep and was woken by him again at 9.
 We got out of bed, poured a hot cup of green tea and then I proceeded to make an omelette, Gavin & Stacey style (come on I’ve been wanting to reference it for days now) from the eggs from those chickens at the bottom of the garden.

-I’m a massive believer of fresh produce tastes the best and believe me this omelette was the finest not only Wales had to offer but the UK too!
+I’m a massive believer in fresh produce tastes the best and believe me this omelette was the finest not only Wales had to offer but the UK too!

 I quickly got ready, throwing on running pants and trainers as I zipped my Barbour up.
 No, not because I was moving my fat a$$ for a run but because it was absolutely soaking in Wales again.

-We piled in the car and headed to Barrafundle Bay.
+We piled into the car and finally headed to Barrafundle Bay.
 We never made it there…

 Thank you Wales it’s been wet, but still a blast.
 Until next time…